Montreal Screwjob: Title transition

-McMahon remained insistent about Hart dropping the title.
-The WWF owner was anxious over Hart pulling a move like that of former employee Debrah Miceli.
-Miceli, a veteran women's wrestler who competed under the name Madusa for much of her career, performed as Alundra Blayze in the WWF from 1993 to 1995 and won the Women's Championship during her stay there.
-McMahon, however, had neglected to renew her contract when it expired, and Miceli signed with WCW whilst still Women's Champion.
-When she made her first appearance on WCW Monday Nitro, Madusa made fun of her time in the WWF and brought her title belt, which the WWF had neglected to take back, with her to the program, dumping it into a trash can.
-McMahon feared a repeat, despite claims from Bischoff that legal issues between the WWF and WCW would prevent such a thing, and that he would rather have Hart join WCW with a "clean slate".
+McMahon remained insistent that Hart drop the title, anxious about the prospect of Hart pulling a move similar to that of former WWF employee Debrah Miceli.
+Miceli, a veteran women's wrestler who competed under the name Madusa for much of her career, performed as Alundra Blayze in the WWF from 1993 to 1995 and won the WWF Women's Championship during her stay there.
+McMahon had neglected to renew her contract when it expired, and Miceli signed with WCW while still Women's Champion.
+When she made her first appearance on WCW Monday Nitro, Madusa made fun of her time in the WWF and brought her title belt, which the WWF had neglected to take back, dumping it into a trash can during the live broadcast.
+McMahon feared a repeat of that incident, despite claims from Bischoff that legal issues between the WWF and WCW would prevent a recurrence, and that he would rather have Hart join WCW with a "clean slate".
+Hart continued to refuse to drop the title to Michaels, offering to lose the title anywhere in the U.S. prior to Survivor Series or to surrender the title to McMahon on the episode of Raw immediately following Survivor Series, scheduled to be taped in Ottawa.

-Hart continued to refuse to drop the title to Michaels, offering to lose the title anywhere in the United States prior to Survivor Series or to surrender the title to McMahon on the episode of Monday Night Raw the day after Survivor Series, in Ottawa, Ontario, Canada.
-After several disagreements, McMahon, Michaels and Hart agreed to a proposal of a disqualification finish, which would be the result of a brawl between Hart's allies Owen Hart, Jim Neidhart, and Davey Boy Smith with Michaels's allies Triple H and Chyna, who would interfere in the match to aid Michaels.
+After several disagreements, McMahon, Michaels and Hart agreed to a proposal of a disqualification finish, which would be the result of a brawl between Hart's allies (Neidhart, Hart's brother Owen and Davey Boy Smith) with Michaels' allies (Triple H and Chyna), after the latter group interfered in the match to aid Michaels.
 Hart would then lose or forfeit the title at a later date, as he was not due to start in WCW until December.
-Hart also asked for and obtained McMahon's permission for an opportunity to explain his actions, his heel character, praise McMahon and the WWF and thus leave on good terms with the company and the fans.
+Hart also asked for and obtained McMahon's permission to explain his actions, his heel character, and to praise McMahon and the WWF, thus leaving on good terms with the company and the fans.
 At some point in the days leading up to Survivor Series, however, McMahon began to reconsider that decision.
 Word of Hart's impending departure from the WWF had leaked to fans and wrestling news sources.
-McMahon was worried that allowing Hart to remain champion after the match at Survivor Series would cause problems and reckoned that Bischoff was still prone to doing anything he could to get under McMahon's skin and McMahon thought he would be likely to mention the signing of Hart to WCW on Nitro the following night (something Bischoff said would not have happened under normal circumstances).
-Furthermore, Bischoff would have a one-hour head start on McMahon due to Nitro going on the air live at 8:00 p.m., which would have been more than enough time to announce Hart's WCW arrival.
+McMahon was worried that allowing Hart to remain champion after Survivor Series would cause problems and suspected Bischoff, in another effort to humiliate the WWF, would mention WCW's signing of Hart on Nitro the following night (something Bischoff later said would not have happened under normal circumstances).
+Furthermore, Bischoff would have a one-hour head start on McMahon due to Nitro going on the air live at 8:00 p.m., which would have been more than enough time to announce Hart's arrival at WCW.
 Therefore, McMahon felt, he needed to find a way to preemptively strip Hart of the title.